younggns/comparative-abusive-lang/README.md

 Data preprocessing consists of three steps:
 1. Download the source data (*Hate and Abusive Speech on Twitter*).
 The dataset's each row is consisted of a tweet ID and its annotation.
 2. Crawl tweets based on tweet ID.
 Note that **you might not be able to crawl full data of tweets with tweet IDs**, mainly because the tweet is deleted or the user account has been suspended.
-3. Preprocess raw text data---basic text preprocessing (e.g. handling hashtags and URLs) and splitting the data.
+3. Preprocess raw text data--basic text preprocessing (e.g. handling hashtags and URLs) and splitting the data.

 Run the following script with specified parameters:

 ```
 python3 data_preprocess.py
 	--download_source (Download the source file from the Github repository if True.; Type: boolean; default: True)
 	--crawl_tweets (Crawl tweets with tweet IDs.
 This procedure also creates a Python pickle file of the data; Type: boolean; default: True)
 	--feature_level (Feature representation level.
 Either 'word' or 'char'; Type: char; default: 'word')
 ```

 ## Training